 First Aid Kit

 While chances are slim that anything will happen, luck does favor the prepared.
-Make sure you pack a small first aid/medicine kit in case of any emergency.
-Baby thermometers, children’s Tylenol or Motrin, diaper rash cream, and band-aids are a great start.
+Make sure you pack a small first aid/medicine kit in case of an emergency.
+Baby thermometers, children's Tylenol or Motrin, diaper rash cream, and band-aids are a great start.

 You can adjust the items in your kit based on your baby's needs.
 It's always a great idea to have important information stored on a notecard when you travel, whether you have kids or not, but with a baby, make sure you've got your pediatrician's number on hand.
 That way, you can call and chat if anything arises.

 Traveling with children, while stressful, is a blessing for both parents and kids alike.
 Older children will remember the memories made on vacation and the value of experiencing new cultures.
 While your baby won't remember, you will remember and cherish this time with them.